Team Science Practices

 A More Nuanced View Emerges

 The paradox of team science is that the very factors that slow progress may be exactly the factors that generate new insight – Milliken and Martins’ (1996) double-edged sword.
-The pressing question becomes not: “Does diversity impove team performance?” but rather: “How and when does diversity improve team performance?”
+The pressing question becomes not: “Does diversity improve team performance?” but rather: “How and when does diversity improve team performance?”

-What mechanisms are responsible for the diversity effect?
+What Mechanisms are Responsible for the Diversity Effect?

 Information Elaboration